MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 # Tutorial: Create, evaluate, and score a text classification model

-In this notebook, we will demonstrate Microsoft Fabric end-to-end data science workflow for a text classification model.
+This notebook demonstrates Microsoft Fabric end-to-end data science workflow for a text classification model.
 The scenario is to use word2vec and logistic regression on Spark to determine a book's genre from the British Library book dataset solely based on the book's title.

 [!INCLUDE [preview-note](../includes/preview-note.md)]